access-ci-org/Operations_STEP_2024/Day3-May15/git/3-history.md

 Don't try to type these.
 Copy and paste.

 <!--
-Using a hash as a lookup is called _content addressing_, or content-addressable storage -->
+Using a hash to look up the contents that create it is called _content addressing_, or content-addressable storage -->

 ---